Monopole Floer homology for codimension-3 Riemannian foliation: Examples

 such that the closure of $Im(f)$ is $G$, where $X$ is a closed oriented manifold with fundamental group $\pi_1(X)$.
 We set $M=\tilde X\times Y/f$, where $\tilde X$ denotes the universal covering of $X$ and $(x,y)\sim (x[\gamma]^{-1},f([\gamma])y)$ for $[\gamma]\in \pi_1(X)$.
 Fixing a point $p= [y_0,x_0]\in M$, its leaf is defined by the set of the form

-Before preceding, we have the following lemma(see \cite{Lin}).
-Since one can find a $G$-invariant volume form over $Y$, lifting back on $M$ we have that $H^3_b(M, F)\neq0$, which implies that the foliation is taut by Proposition \ref{prop-taut}. \begin{lemma} Let $(M,F)$ be defined as above.
+Since one can find a $G$-invariant volume form over $Y$, lifting back on $M$ it holds that $H^3_b(M, F)\neq0$, which implies that the foliation is taut by Proposition \ref{prop-taut}.
+Before preceding, we have the following lemma(see \cite{Lin}). \begin{lemma} Let $(M,F)$ be defined as above.
 Then, we have an identification

 where $Map^G(Y,S^1)$ denotes the space of $G$-invariant $S^1$-valued functions. \end{lemma}